How To Create A To-Do List In WordPress

 Priority Labels

-Here you can customize the labels for important, normal and lowest (low) priority items …
+Here you can customize your labels for prioritizing important, middle (normal) and low items …

-Items prioritized as “important” are colour-coded in red in your lists and lowest priority items display in a lighter shade of grey …
+Items prioritized as “important” are colour-coded in red in the lists and lowest (low) priority items display in a lighter shade of grey …

 Show To-Do Item ID

-If enabled, the items’ IDs will show on the list …
+Enabling this option (‘Yes’) will show the item’s ID on the list …

 Show Date To-Do Was Added